ArunJohnJ/attendance/README.md

-This project is used to manage students in VBS
+This project is used to manage students for VBS